manas-chaudhari/android-mvvm/README.md

   binding.executePendingBindings();
   ```
 - Never subscribe to any field inside a ViewModel.
 Derive the action based on some other observable

+The sample project uses LeakCanary to ensure that there are no leaks.
+This is only for demonstration purposes as the adapters have been tested against leaks.
+However, they provide a good example for testing leaks in binding adapters.
+See [BindingAdapters.java](https://github.com/manas-chaudhari/android-mvvm/blob/master/sample/src/main/java/com/example/android_mvvm/sample/BindingAdapters.java)

 ## Reuse Scenarios